 - is a heavy vehicle or trailer with a Gross Vehicles Mass (GVM) or Aggregate Trailer mass (ATM) of more than 4.5 tonnes and three years of age or over from the date of manufacture, being transferred to a new owner for registration in South Australia.

 You'll need a client number or driver's licence number.

-An inspection fee and a pre-paid booking fee will be charged for each appointment.
+An inspection fee plus pre-paid booking fee will be charged for each appointment.

 Book an inspection

 Phone 13 10 84 to make a vehicle inspection booking